 top of page

-As organic bodies and minimal geometries, her practice is an exercise in life-forming: filling fragile tubular vessels with pulsing plasma.
-Each object is simultaneously a multidimensional line and a borderless field of light.
+Anahita (Ani) Bradberry is an Iranian-American artist and writer creating sculptural situations with plasma light.
+As organic bodies and minimal geometries, her practice is an exercise in life-forming: filling tubular vessels with pulsing plasma—the luminous fourth state of matter—and arranging the ethereal light in conversation with its surroundings.
+Each object is simultaneously a multidimensional line and an atmospheric field.

 Her path into art-making was paved in graduate study of Japanese Modern and Contemporary Art History, with special attention to Mono-ha, Gutai, Jikken Kobo, and the avant-garde photography of Otsuji Kiyoji.
 Post-thesis, she continues to reflect on these collectives’ exhibition practices that sparked collective conversation between material autonomy, organic matter, play, and poetic humanism.